hesamshayegan/LeetLab/README.md

 # LeetLab: LeetCode Problem Solutions

 ## Overview
-Welcome to LeetLap, my personal repository featuring solutions to over 50 LeetCode problems.
+Welcome to LeetLab, my personal repository featuring solutions to over 50 LeetCode problems.
 This collection primarily focuses on string and array-related challenges, utilizing various algorithms such as two pointers, sliding window, dynamic programming, and more.
 The repository serves as a testament to my commitment to honing problem-solving skills and mastering diverse algorithms. </br>

 Feel free to reach out if you come up with a better solution in terms of time or space complexity!